-The S4 receives an Audi side assist safety system and a Black Optic appearance package as new options for the latest model year.
+The S4 receives an optional Black Optic appearance package and a Nogaro Blue special edition for the latest model year.

 Based on the 220-horsepower A4 sedan, the S4 ratchets up the performance quotient with a 333 horsepower, 325 lb-ft of torque 3.0-liter V6 engine that yields a zero-to-60 mpg time of five seconds and an electronically limited top speed of 155 miles per hour.
 A six-speed manual comes standard, while a seven-speed dual-clutch automatic is also available.
 Fuel economy is rated at 17/26 with the manual and 18/28 with the automatic.

 Complimenting the upgraded powertrain is a tightened and lowered suspension that helps the S4 hug the curves like a sports sedan should.

 As with the rest of the A4/A5 lineup, the S4 was updated for the latest model year with more angular headlights, Audi's latest corporate grille and a redesigned lower front bumper.
 The S4 is distinguishable from its less potent kin by a more aggressive front fascia with more foglamp housings and a metallic-trimmed grille.

 From the side, one will notice more sporty wheels, mounted outside larger, high-performance calipers and rotors that help bring the performance-minded car to a halt.
 Continuing to the rear, the S4 features a unique rear fascia and badging that will let more pedestrian vehicles know exactly why they are viewing the back - and not the front - of the S4.